hakyimlab/MetaXcan/README.md

 --pvalue_column P \
 --output_file results/test.csv
 ```
 This should take less than a minute on a 3GHZ computer.
 Bear in mind that this will generate intermediate data at `intermediate/beta`.
+This folder's content's are reused on different runs, not deleted:
+you might want to delete this folder before running MetaXcan again,
+or specify a different folder on each run.

 The example command parameters mean:

+* *--beta_folder* Folder where intermediate statistics from the GWAS files will be written to.
 * *--weight_db_path* Path to tissue transriptome model
 * *--covariance* Path to file containing covariance information.
 This covariance should have information related to the tissue transcriptome model.
 * *--gwas_folder* Folder containing GWAS summary statistics data.